Contact with School

 Initial Class Teacher Contact

-In the first few days of each new term your child’s class teacher will send you a newsletter which will inform you of the main areas of learning that are planned for the term and will also explain the routine for the homework, library, reading and P.E.
+In the first few days of each new term, your child’s class teacher will send you a newsletter that will inform you of the main areas of learning that are planned for the term and will also explain the routines for homework, library, reading and P.E.

-During the autumn term we hold an evening for parents ('Getting to know your class').
+During the autumn term, we hold a 'Getting to know your class' evening for parents.
 The purpose of this evening is for you to find out about the upcoming year, the class routines, key events and expectations.
 This is a good opportunity for you to meet the teacher and you can see how well your child has settled into their new class.

-The school secretary (Mrs Andrew) and school bursar (Mrs Seville), who are usually in the office from 8.00am until 3.30pm, can answer many enquiries - by phone 0161 330 2008 and in person.
+The school secretary (Mrs Andrew) and school bursar (Mrs Seville), who are usually in the office from 8.10am until 3.30pm, can answer many enquiries.

-The office deals with all dinner money, missing letters, school letters, etc. The school diary is also kept in the office so that the secretary can arrange appointments and check the details of planned events.
+The office deals with all dinner money, missing letters, holiday forms, school letters etc. The school diary is also kept in the office so that the secretary can arrange appointments and check the details of planned events.

 Calls outside the school office hours are answered by anyone who happens to hear the telephone and they will do their best to help you.
-We can also be contacted by Fax on the main school number (0161-330-2008) and via our school e-mail address.
+We can also be contacted through our school e-mail address (firstname.lastname@example.org).

 If you wish to contact the Headteacher personally on any matter you are most welcome to do so.
 Please contact school office to make a mutually convenient appointment.